-As is often the case, I found myself working on a personal project and had some UI elements that really wanted to have some life to them on the screen.
+As is often the case, I found myself working on a personal project and had some UI elements that *really* wanted to have some life to them on the screen.
 I started sketching some ideas in code, and by the time I was done with it, had created a reusable framework to add fairly rich animation capabilities to programs written using the JUCE application framework, where I have been doing a lot of work these past few years.

-After returning from a three-month journey through Southeast Asia, I’ve been doodling elephants.
+After returning from a three month journey through Southeast Asia, I’ve been doodling elephants.
 Lots and lots of zentangle elephants.
 I attribute this to the set of Micron pens I bought in Thailand, and wonder if these fine writing instruments are even capable of drawing patternless, non-tropical animals.
 Testing that theory hardly appeals to me since I’m still in elephant mode.
 So instead, I decided to challenge myself in other ways by creating the world’s first purely HTML/CSS “hachyderm”.